Skip to main content

 With the PlaybookUX platform, you can test native Android & iOS apps.

-When setting up your study, select "Smartphone" as the device type.
+While setting up your project, select "Smartphone" as the device type.
+Then, select the operating system.

 Crafting questions